DSE-Workstation Risk Assessments

 Click on a step below to view more detail.

-You should undertake a DSE Assessment when:
+You should request a DSE-Workstation Risk Assessment when:

 - A new employee starts work.

 - A workstation is set-up or at the start of homeworking.